Kevin110026/airmouse-v0.1/README.md

 `Exception: Unable to access camera, please check README.md for more info`

-check if the camera wasnt attached, or if the permission got denied
+check if the camera wasnt attached, or the permission got denied

-you can also try changing the `CAM_NUM` inside main.py(line 15) to 1 or 2 (depending or ur camera's id)
+you can also try changing the `CAM_NUM` inside main.py(line 15) to 1 or 2 (depending on ur camera's id)